crunnells/Selfie/readme.txt

 = Does this theme support any plugins? =

-Selfie includes support for Jetpack's Infinite Scroll as well as other features.
+No Filter includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==

-= 1.0 - [Date] =
+= 1.0 - 04-19-2017 =
 * Initial release

 == Credits ==